-Example data for past earthquakes put on the GEP.

-- Implementation of processing algorithms for rapid response products on the GEP. - Demonstration of the generation of different products for 1-2 earthquakes per year. - Examine the gaps in existing acquisition plans over the major cities of the world in areas at high seismic risk (COSMO SkyMed,TerraSAR-X, Radarsat).
+- Example data for past earthquakes put on the GEP. - Implementation of processing algorithms for rapid response products on the GEP. - Demonstration of the generation of different products for 1-2 earthquakes per year (8 events were covered within 3 years in Greece, Nepal, Ecuador, New Zealand and Italy). - Examine the gaps in existing acquisition plans over the major cities of the world in areas at high seismic risk (COSMO SkyMed, TerraSAR-X, Radarsat).
 All megacities in areas at high seismic risk are at least partially covered by SAR sensor.
 The study identified sites with good coverage using nearly global coverage missions as Sentinel-1 and ALOS-2, but for many sites there is not full coverage with ascending and descending acquisitions from Radarsat-2, TerraSAR X, and COSMO-SkyMed. - Support the GSNL: partially successful - Integration of tools on the GEP was successful (e.g. INGV's SISTEM tool).
-Some GSNL users have made effort to integrate the tools. - SSNL users (e.g. INGV) are using other processors/tools to generate products on GEP. - SNL data available through GEP: TSX available, CSK currently on hold by ASI. - Development of the Web site. - Development of procedures (for each agency) to ensure optimal data access in case of earthquakes over a certain threshold. (same for volcanoes)
+Some GSNL users have made effort to integrate the tools. - GSNL users (e.g. INGV) are using other processors/tools to generate products on GEP - ➤ GSNL data available through GEP: TSX available, CSK currently on hold by ASI. - Development of the Web site. - Development of procedures (for each agency) to ensure optimal data access in case of earthquakes over a certain threshold. (same for volcanoes)